frederic-perez/AmE-dictionary/data/idioms.md

 __candle in the wind__ Something that is particularly vulnerable, weak, fragile, or precarious and likely to fail, perish, or be eliminated at any moment.
 __cannon fodder__ Troops that are deemed expendable and thus given the most dangerous assignments (in which they are likely to be killed by artillery fire). _I refuse to be sent to the front lines as cannon fodder!_
 __cap off__ _v_ Finish or complete, as with some decisive action. _He capped off the meeting with a radical proposal._
+__Captain Obvious__ A person who makes a statement or statements of such obvious meaning or implication as to be entirely redundant, superfluous, or unnecessary. _Pauline: “The President has said that lower-class families are bearing the brunt of the recession worse than anyone else.”
+Johnny: “Thank you, Captain Obvious!”_
 __cards are stacked against someone__ Luck is against someone.
 __carp about (someone or something)__ To complain about someone or something, especially in a way that others find annoying. _If you hate your job so much, quit carping about it and look for a new one!_
 __carp at (one)__ To complain to one about someone or something, especially in a way that one finds annoying. _If you hate your job so much, quit carping at me about it and look for a new one!_